Estimated reading time: 9 minutes

 There is some truth to this.
 People find that some differences are a positive thing and can be attractive.
 But research shows that the best matches include more similarity than difference.
 Being similar in a variety of fundamental ways (such as age, education, religious/spiritual preference, basic life values, the type of relationship you want etc.) are linked to greater levels of relationship satisfaction.

 The best way to approach differences is to learn good conflict management skills, which includes learning to say “no” in respectful ways.
 And it means realizing that a few key differences give balance to our lives.
 It’s better to embrace those differences and not try to reform your partner.
 But, if you are searching for a partner, don’t just assume that lots of differences are going to be easily overcome.
 Differences you overlook early in the relationship may become more challenging over time when the “honeymoon” stage is over.
 In looking for a long-term partner it is preferable to look for somebody who shares your basic values, relationship and lifestyle preferences.
 Look for someone who is willing to work with you to resolve the differences.
 That’s good team work.

 Relationships a great adventure.
 They’re also one of life’s most challenging arenas.
+It’s recommended that you review your relationship contract at least once a year.
 In a world swirling with false images of love and romance, the more we practice what Alain de Botton calls “Romantic Realism”, the more effective we can be in the search for a partner and in building a great relationship.

 What do you need to do?